kanzuka/event-emitter/README.md

 This implementation differs from other event emitter libraries by ensuring that a particular callback can only be registered once for a particular event identifier.
 An attempt to register a previously registered callback is a no-op.

 Event identifiers are also strictly enforced to aid in debugging.
-Event emitter objects must initial event identifiers of events they wish to emit.
+Event emitter objects must initialize event identifiers of events they wish to emit.
 If an attempt to register a callback is made on a non-existent event, a `Icicle\EventEmitter\Exception\InvalidEventException` is thrown.

 ##### Example